-- A selection filter of the main ESG opportunities: its objective is to favour companies that offer sustainable development opportunities, by choosing companies issuing shares and/or bonds which satisfy at least one of the following, alternatively: - A Happy@Work rating strictly above 3/5 within the People pillar of our SPICE methodology; - A NEC (Net Environmental Contribution) rating strictly superior to 0% within the Environment pillar of our SPICE methodology; - A societal contribution strictly superior to 0% within the Environment pillar of our SPICE methodology; - A Good in Tech rating greater than or equal to 3/5 (which means that the company has a client risk rating greater than or equal to 3/5) within the Client pillar of our SPICE methodology.
-Through the Good in Tech rating, the Master Fund aims at investing in companies whose technological goods or services are to be used responsibly to reduce or to ban negative externalities on society and/or on the environment. - An exclusion filter based on the main ESG risks: any company which presents risks in terms of sustainable development.
-The risks identified include non-financial practices and performance which may call into question the competitiveness of companies.
-A company is thus excluded from the Master Fund if: - o it is involved in activities identified in the Sycomore AM SRI exclusion policy for their controversial social or environmental impacts; or - it obtained a SPICE rating lower than or equal to 2.5/5; or - o if the company is concerned by a level 3/3 controversy.
+- A filter for selecting the main ESG opportunities: the aim is to prioritise companies that offer sustainable development opportunities, choosing companies that issue shares and/or bonds and satisfy at least one of the following: - A Happy@Work rating strictly above 3/5 within the People pillar of our SPICE methodology; - A NEC (Net Environmental Contribution) rating strictly superior to 0% within the Environment pillar of our SPICE methodology; - A societal contribution strictly superior to 0% within the Environment pillar of our SPICE methodology; - A Good in Tech rating greater than or equal to 3/5 (which means that the company has a client risk rating greater than or equal to 3/5) within the Client pillar of our SPICE methodology.
+Through the Good in Tech rating, the Master Fund aims at investing in companies whose technological goods or services are to be used responsibly to reduce or to ban negative externalities on society and/or on the environment. - An exclusion filter: this excludes companies which present sustainability risks that could harm their competitiveness or cause serious adverse impacts.
+A company is excluded from the Master Fund if: - it is involved in activities identified in the Sycomore AM SRI exclusion policy for their controversial social or environmental impacts; or - it obtained a SPICE rating lower than or equal to 2.5/5; or - o if the company is concerned by a level 3/3 controversy.